 By age 50, up to 95% of people have degenerative changes in their spine, including spinal stenosis.
-Board-certified orthopedic spine surgeon Miles L. Singer, DO, FACOS, FAOAO, diagnoses and treats spinal stenosis at Specialists in Spine Surgery, with five locations in Livonia, Commerce, Garden City, Farmington Hills, and Dearborn, Michigan.
+Board-certified orthopedic spine surgeon Miles L. Singer, DO, FACOS, FAOAO, diagnoses and treats spinal stenosis at Specialists in Spine Surgery, with four locations in Livonia, Garden City, Farmington Hills, and Dearborn, Michigan.
 For high-quality, patient-centered treatment of spinal stenosis, call your nearest office or book an appointment online today.

 Spinal stenosis is a common cause of neck pain or low back pain that involves a narrowing of your spinal column.
 Your spinal cord runs through a canal formed by your back bones (vertebrae).